HEAD START TRAINING & ONLINE

 In addition to Head Start, there are also Early Head Start programs established to assist infants, toddlers, and pregnant women and their families who, again, are below the poverty level.

-Head Start programs may vary from community to community, so it is important to look into the specific head start requirements in your area.
+Head Start education programs may vary from community to community, so it is important to look into the specific head start requirements in your area.
 Federal poverty guidelines are used to determine whether or not each specific participant meets the financial head start requirements for eligibility.

 How CCEI Can Help You Meet Staffing Head Start Requirements

-CCEI offers head start training and online head start programs for those hoping to be a part of the head start education system and meet the staffing head start requirements.
+CCEI offers head start training and online head start education programs for those hoping to be a part of the head start education system and meet the staffing head start requirements.
 It is the goal and responsibility of CCEI to prepare each participant to become a qualified, highly-skilled staff member.

 The specific head start requirements for these staff members can be seen outlined below in more detail.

 Since its inception, CCEI has worked with the Head Start community to provide quality staff training.

 Performance Standard: 45 CFR 1304.52 (l) Training and Development